kickslip/geniushumans/tasks.md

 ______________________________________________________________

-[*] Loading spinner on book now and message component [] Make sure all form data clears out when user submits [] Confirmation dialog on the delete button on the the admin booking [*] Redirect on prices need to be a scrolldown to packages [] Add redirect to confirmation page or to home
+[*] Loading spinner on book now and message component [] Make sure all form data clears out when user submits, user needs to be redirected or notified of success action.
+[] Confirmation dialog on the delete button on the the admin booking [*] Redirect on prices need to be a scrolldown to packages [] Add redirect to confirmation page or to home